-With our fascination with both minimalism and color, we’ve kept an eye on Emmanuelle Moureaux, the French-born and Tokyo-based architect famous for her use of candy-hued colors in many of her projects.
+With our fascination with both minimalism and colour, we’ve kept an eye on Emmanuelle Moureaux, the French-born and Tokyo-based architect famous for her use of candy-hued colours in many of her projects.

 Since 2003, she’s run her own Architecture and design firm in Tokyo.

-Her solo exhibition, “100 Colors” is currently on at the Shinjuku Mitsui Bldg., 55 Square, Tokyo, as part of the Shinjuku Creators Festa 2013.
+Her solo exhibition, ‘100 Colours’ is currently on at the Shinjuku Mitsui Bldg., 55 Square, Tokyo, as part of the Shinjuku Creators Festa 2013.

-For many years, Moreaux has explored the use of color and the use of the traditional Japanese paper screens as dividers.
-Many of her projects in retail, hospitality and public spaces express some combination of the two, using colorful screens as dividers and using color as a space maker. - Tuija Seipell.
+For many years, Moreaux has explored the use of colour and the use of the traditional Japanese paper screens as dividers.
+Many of her projects in retail, hospitality and public spaces express some combination of the two, using colourful screens as dividers and using colour as a space maker. – Tuija Seipell.

 See also The Power of Colour